Nikon D5200 vs D850

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D5200 and Nikon D850 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D850 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D5200 does not offer wifi capability.
+In contrast, the D5200 does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D850 (unlike the D5200) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.